Jatrabari Thana

-Jatrabari Thana (যাত্রাবাড়ী থানা) is a metropolitan thana within the megacity of Dhaka in central Bangladesh.
+Jatrabari Thana (যাত্রাবাড়ী থানা) is a Metropolitan thana and Neighbourhood within the megacity of Dhaka in central Bangladesh.
 It is known for its steel furniture industry.

 Administration

 Jatrabari Thana consists of parts of Matuail and Ward 87 in addition to Ward 84, Ward 85 and Ward 86 of Dhaka South City Corporation.
 It contains 17 mouzas and mahallas.

 Geography

 (Dhaka metropolitan; Postal code: 1204) area 13.19 sqkm, located in between 23°42' and 23°43' north latitudes and in between 90°20' and 90°22' east longitudes, at the starting point of Dhaka-Chittagong Highway.
 It is bounded by Sabujbagh and Demra thanas on the north, Kadamtali and Shyampur thanas on the south, Demra thana on the east, Gandaria and Sutrapur thanas on the west.